Cockatiel Care SheetNymphicus hollandicus

-- fluffed, plucked, or soiled feathers
+- Fluffed, plucked, or soiled feathers

-- wheezing or coughing
+- Wheezing, sneezing or coughing

-- favoring one foot when not sleeping
+- Favoring one foot when not sleeping

-- eye or nasal discharge
+- Ocular or nasal discharge

-- red or swollen eyes
+- Red or swollen eyes

-- loss of appetite
+- Loss of appetite

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Chlamydiosis||Symptoms or Causes Appetite loss, fluffed feathers, nasal discharge, lime green feces, conjunctivitus.||Suggested Action Seek immediate avian veterinary attention.|
+|Health Issue Chlamydiosis (psittacosis or parrot fever)||Symptoms or Causes Appetite loss, fluffed feathers, nasal discharge, lethargy, swollen abdomen, sneezing, labored breathing, lime green feces, conjunctivitis||Suggested Action Seek immediate avian veterinary attention|

-|Health Issue Conjunctivitis||Symptoms or Causes Red eyes, tearing; closed, puffy eyes.||Suggested Action Consult your veterinarian and wipe eyes with warm water.|
+|Health Issue Conjunctivitis||Symptoms or Causes Red eyes, tearing, closed, puffy eyes; may be due to bacterial, viral or other infectious organisms||Suggested Action Consult your veterinarian and wipe your bird’s eyes with warm water|

-|Health Issue Diarrhea||Symptoms or Causes Fecal portion of stool not formed. multiple causes, from change in diet to internal parasites.||Suggested Action Consult your veterinarian and ensure proper diet.|
+|Health Issue Diarrhea||Symptoms or Causes Fecal portion of stool not formed; has multiple causes, from change in diet to internal parasites||Suggested Action Consult your veterinarian and ensure proper diet|

 Go to cdc.gov/healthypets for more information about birds and disease.